 Daily Tummy Rubs

 Have you ever had your abdomen massaged?
-Most people haven't.
-It's one of the areas people, including massage therapists, neglect when addressing body pain.
-Abdomen massage is a big part of Thai Massage, and I've seen amazing things happen with my clients because of it.
+Most people haven’t.
+It’s one of the areas people, including massage therapists, neglect when addressing body pain.
+Abdomen massage is a big part of the bodywork I do, and I’ve seen amazing things happen with my clients because of it.

 Our abdomen muscles do A LOT for us.
 And they protect and are connected to our digestive organs.
 If our core muscles are weak, tight, and dysfunctional, they can negatively affect the digestive functions.

 Take a moment to rub your tummy.
 Go ahead a feel around your entire abdomen.
 Chances are you’ll feel some tender spots.
 Surprise!
 This is done best when laying down, but when you feel a tender spot, pause on it.
 Gently press on it as you take some nice deep breaths.
 Do that for about 30 seconds and release.
 It’s even better if you put a heating pad on it first.

 Making this a regular practice, even if you don’t have tender areas, is really beneficial.
 Move around in a clockwise motion to encourage the direction of digestion.

 Treating trigger points in the abdomen could be the missing link in curing your digestive issues.
 It is a necessary complement to any dietary treatment.
 Working these points can also help relieve lower back pain.
 Yay!